TimeMachine1994/081925-SvelteTweb/archive/implementations/WELCOME_EMAILS_IMPLEMENTATION.md

 **Template 11 - Owner Welcome:**
 - Name: "Owner Welcome - Tributestream"
-- Subject: "Welcome to Tributestream - Let's Create Your Memorial"
+- Subject: "Welcome to Tributestream - Let's Create Your Event"
 - Copy HTML from `SENDGRID_NEW_WELCOME_TEMPLATES.md`
 - Note the template ID (starts with `d-`)